boldflight/BibleConverter/test_EPUB/output/matt.md

 [15] Now when Jesus learned of this, he went away from there.
 Great crowds followed him, and he healed them all.
 [16] But he sternly warned them not to make him known.
 [17] This fulfilled what was spoken by the prophet Isaiah:
+[18] “Here is my servant whom I have chosen, the one I love, in whom I take great delight.
+I will put my Spirit on him, and he will proclaim justice to the nations.
+[19] He will not quarrel or cry out, nor will anyone hear his voice in the streets.
+[20] He will not break a bruised reed or extinguish a smoldering wick, until he brings justice to victory.
+[21] And in his name the Gentiles will hope.”

 ### Jesus and Beelzebul